seniorsam/inputsTree/README.md

 # inputsTree
-this application gives you the ability to make infinite inputs tree and generate the corresponding json data for it and then send this data along with ajax post request
+hello everyone my name is sameh and i'm a web developer introuducing to you the inputs tree application. this application gives you the ability to make infinite inputs tree and generate the corresponding json data for it and then send this data along with ajax post request i hope you like it :D